lubuntu-team/manual/source/1/1.3/installation.rst

 .. note::
-   If you have had  a previous Linux install and want to put the entire disk or just replace an entire partition you will need to unmount them.
+   If you had a previous Linux install with swap you will need to unmount the swap.
+To do this run
 .. code::

    sudo swapoff -a

-will unmount them and any swap partitions.
+which will unmount them and any swap partitions.
 This will not work if you have data partition mounted open PCManFM-Qt and press the upward pointed arrow on the :guilabel:`Places` sidebar to unmount all data partitions.

 To move back to Selecting your keyboard layout press the :guilabel:`Back` button.
 To move to the setting up users press the :guilabel:`Next` button.